What is hereditary pancreatitis?

 Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
 HP follows an autosomal dominant inheritance pattern, in which a mutation needs to happen in only 1 copy of the gene for the person to have an increased risk of getting that disease.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.

-Options exist for couples interested in having a child when they know that one of them carries a gene mutation that increases the risk for this hereditary cancer syndrome.
+Options exist for people interested in having a child when a prospective parent carries a gene mutation that increases the risk for this hereditary cancer syndrome.
 Preimplantation genetic diagnosis (PGD) is a medical procedure done in conjunction with in-vitro fertilization (IVF).
-It allows people who carry a specific known genetic mutation to have children who do not carry the mutation.
+It allows people who carry a specific known genetic mutation to reduce the likelihood that their children will inherit the condition.
 A woman’s eggs are removed and fertilized in a laboratory.
-When the embryos reach a certain size, one cell is removed and is tested for the hereditary condition in question.
+When the embryos reach a certain size, 1 cell is removed and is tested for the hereditary condition in question.
 The parents can then choose to transfer embryos which do not have the mutation.
-PGD has been in use for over two decades, and has been used for several hereditary cancer predisposition syndromes.
+PGD has been in use for over 2 decades, and has been used for several hereditary cancer predisposition syndromes.
 However, this is a complex procedure with financial, physical, and emotional factors to consider before starting.
 For more information, talk with an assisted reproduction specialist at a fertility clinic.

 How common is HP?

-The specific incidence of HP is unknown, but is thought to be rare.
+The specific incidence of HP is unknown, but HP is thought to be rare.

 How is HP diagnosed?

 The diagnosis of HP is considered when 2 or more close family members, meaning parents, siblings, or children, in at least 2 generations have recurrent pancreatitis.
-Genetic testing is sometimes considered for patients who develop recurrent pancreatitis at young ages.
-Genetic testing is available for mutations in the PRSS1, SPINK1, and CFTR genes.
+Genetic testing is sometimes considered for people who develop recurrent pancreatitis at a young age.
+Genetic testing is available for mutations in the PRSS1, SPINK1, CTRC, CASR, and CFTR genes.